teach-afp/www/input/lecture-packaging.md

     , base
     -- new dependencies, need bounds
     , tasty               >= 1.1.0.4 && < 1.6
-    , tasty-hunit         >= 0.10    && < 0.11
+    , tasty-hunit         >= 0.10    && < 0.12
 ```

 Now the module `Data.BST.Internal` is shared between the `library` and the `test-suite`.

-A drawback is that it is compiled twice: once for the library and once for the test suite.
+A drawback is that such shared modules are compiled twice: once for the library and once for the test suite.

 ### Put internal modules into a internal library